yunheL/DG_updated/README.md

 **num\_batch:** Number of partitions to kee during training.

 # Contact
-Please contact Yunhe <liu348@wisc.edu> and Xiangjin <xwu@cs.wisc.edu> if you have concerns or questions.
+Please contact Yunhe <liu348@wisc.edu> or Xiangjin <xwu@cs.wisc.edu> if you have concerns or questions.
 Thank you!